jahunt1/libre-music-challenge-32-dnb/README.md

 Ardour Plugins
 ---------
 - AVL Drums (Black Pearl kit)
+- ACE Equalizer (by Ardour Community)

 Project Summary
 ---------
 The project and sound files in this repository are all available under the Creative Commons Attribution-ShareAlike 4.0 International license (CC BY-SA 4.0).

-If you use the files shared here, you must give attribution to the original author (John Hunt).
+If you use the files shared here, you must give attribution to the original author (John Hunt) and release your derived work under the same license.

+Note: When opening the Ardour project file, choose "Skip all missing files" as I deleted some unused WAV recordings.